MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 First lines declare it's a YAML file.
 It's mandatory for the syntax to be parsed.

 The `scope` property defines a name that's assigned to a match when applying styling.
-In this case, it's the default styling for the syntax (`source` is defined in Sublime Text's chain of scopes).
-A `scope` can have _nesting_, specifying scopes from least to most specific.
-If you want to know more, check [Sublime Text's official docs](https://www.sublimetext.com/docs/3/scope_naming.html){:target="_blank"}.
+In this case, it's the base styling for the syntax.
+A `scope` can have _nesting_, specifying scopes from least to most specific and applying them in a cascading fashion.
+If you want to know more, check [Sublime Text's official docs](https://www.sublimetext.com/docs/3/scope_naming.html){:target="_blank"} on this feature.

 After the global `scope` definition we find the `contexts` definition.
-It is a map of context definitions that act like a stack.
-Starting from the `main` context, it tries to `match` your file against some regular expressions that can modify this stack.
-In our case, we'll only work with the `main` one.

-Each `context` has, in turn, a list of `match` entries that define the regular expressions that will be checked against the file.
-When a match is found we'll assign `scopes` to apply styling.
+Each one, in turn, defines a list of regular expressions that `match` the lines in your file.
+When a `match` is found, we can modify the stack or apply styling.

 So, let's add the first one!

-## Everything's unexpected
+## Everything is unexpected

 This step is a temporal one that we'll use to ensure we're on the right track as we go.